pippinbarr/cart253-2019/modules/input-touch/input-touch.md

 - `mouseX` and `mouseY` for touch
 - Mouse functions in general for touch
-- Specialised touch functions
+- Specialized touch functions

 ---

 ## p5 knows about touch!

-- It turns out that p5 can also react to touches
+- It turns out that p5 can also react to touches on relevant devices
 - Which is handy when we want our work to run on mobile
 - As you might imagine, touch is __very similar to the mouse__...